stevedmartis/angular-reactive-form/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
-App web with Docker image, reactive form interface and validation in inputs Components of angular/material, design responsive with scss, hyml, typescript.
+App web with Docker image, reactive form interface and validation in inputs Components of angular/material, design responsive with scss, html, typescript.

 # Demo heroku cloud